 Getting into college is a complicated and lengthy process.
 It is difficult to keep tabs on all aspects of this process but it is extremely important to do so to avoid overlooking any important items.
 Please feel free to use the following charts as a tool to help you maintain a systematic record of your progress.

-ADMISSIONS PROCEDURES COLLEGE COLLEGE COLLEGE COLLEGE

-Application filed with college

-Scholarship Application requested X 2 5

-Scholarship Application filed

-Official Transcript requested ,

-Request for SAT or ACT scores sent =

-Personal letters of recommendation sent 3

-Personal interview arranged & completed T

-Financial aid information sent 1/4

-Request mid year report be completed by guidance 7

-Letter of acceptance received u .

-Letter of Rejection received

-Letter of Intent sent to Registrar /

-Deposits mailed , 8 g

-Health Forms received 4

-Medical Exam taken

-Health Forms filed with college ~

-Notify all colleges

-Final transcript sent
+COLLEGE COLLEGE COLLEGE COLLEGE ADMISSIONS PROCEDURES Application filed with college Scholarship Application requested Scholarship Application filed Official Transcript requested Request for SAT or ACT scores sent Personal letters of recommendation sent Personal interview arranged & completed Financial aid information sent Request mid year report be completed by guidance Letter of acceptance received Letter of Rejection received Letter of Intent sent to Registrar Deposits mailed Health Forms received Medical Exam taken Health Forms filed with college Notify all colleges Final transcript sent